Schedule as of September 14, 2021

 Organized by Patricia Akhimie, Ana Laguna, Mayte Green-Mercado, Sylvester Cruz, and Henry Turner

-Co-sponsored with Rutgers University and the Arizona Center for Medieval and Renaissance Studies
+Co-sponsored by Rutgers, the State University of New Jersey; the Folger Institute at the Folger Shakespeare Library; and the Arizona Center for Medieval and Renaissance Studies at Arizona State University

 Enmity is a sustaining force for systemic racism, a fervent antipathy toward a category of people.
 Enmity exists at the nexus of individual and group identity and produces difference by desiring opposition and supremacy, imagining separation by force, and willing conflict.
 Enmity unfolds in different ways in different places, according to local logics of territory, population, language, or culture, even as these geographical divisions are subject to constant change.
 This interdisciplinary symposium at Rutgers University focuses on how premodern racial discourses are tied to cartographical markers and ambitions.
 The notions of enmity and region provide a dual dynamic lens for tracing the premodern racial repertoires that developed in response to increasingly hostile contention between cultural and political forces.
 The symposium will invite scholars to take up this intersection between region and enmity and to examine how belief in difference, or the emergence of polarizing structures and violent practices, configured race thinking and racial practices in ways that are both unique to different territories and that transcend them.